Reading Time: 5 minutes

 Whole wheat pasta

 Does this mean that clients can never enjoy their favorite foods if these items fall into the simple carb category?
 Not all.
 It simply means that most of their carbs should be complex if their goal is to increase muscle mass.
-Simple carbs should be saved for cheat days or special occasions.

 The number of carbs a person should consume to promote muscle growth can vary greatly from one person to the next.
 This can increase a client’s frustration as they try to figure out the best intake for them.
 Clients can also be turned off by having to count their carbs.
 This limits your ability to identify the appropriate intake level.